miketee/zwift-reminder/README.md

 }
 ```

 `reminder_threshold_seconds` controls how close to the event start time the popup will still show.
-If you join a pen with less than 30 seconds to go, the popup is skipped (you're already rolling). `popup_auto_close_seconds` controls how long the popup stays on screen before auto-dismissing.
+If you join a pen with less than 30 seconds to go, the popup is skipped (there's no time anyway). `popup_auto_close_seconds` controls how long the popup stays on screen before auto-dismissing.

 **Popup doesn't appear**